The seasonal flu vaccine is available from October 2019 until the end of April 2020. This seasons campaign has now ended.

 You can get the flu vaccine at any stage of pregnancy.
 You should get it as early as possible in your pregnancy.
 The flu season usually occurs between early October and April.
 If you are pregnant through two flu seasons, two vaccines, one in each season, may be necessary.

 Impact of flu during pregnancy

-Pregnant women are more likely to become very ill from flu due to changes in their heart and lung function.
-They are more likely to need admission to hospital and even to the Intensive Care Unit.
+Pregnant women are more likely to get complications due to changes in their heart and lung function.
+They are also more likely to be admitted to hospital and the Intensive Care Unit.

 How safe is the flu vaccine in pregnancy?

 The flu vaccine has been given to millions of pregnant women.
 It has been given to pregnant women for almost 60 years in the US.
 Reactions are generally mild and serious side effects are very rare.